 I happened across a website the other day, Oral Answers, that had a post, “Six Reasons Why Your Crown Fell Off.”
 As I read it, in my mind it highlighted the difference between this website and other dental websites.
 The dentist writing this gave six “politically correct” possible answers that pretty nearly absolve dentists of any responsibility in this mishap and skirt the main cause.

 The author of the website appears to be a nice guy.
 He is a dentist and identifies himself only as Tom.
 And it’s not that the information is incorrect, it’s just sanitized.
 It seems to adhere to the philosophy I’ve had preached at me from other dentists, that we professionals need to stick together and defend each other.
-And so Tom, rather than frankly explain what he was taught in dental school about crowns falling off, instead tries to portray dentists as nearly infallible.
+And so Tom, rather than frankly explain what he was taught in dental school about crowns falling off, instead tries to portray dentists to the patient as nearly infallible.

 For me, I can’t bring myself to do that.
 I need to tell it like it is and let the chips fall where they may.
 My professional duty, as I see it, isn’t to make other dentists look good but to help the patient.

 Here are the six reasons Tom gives, with my comments on each one.
 Again, they’re all true.
 It’s just that he leaves off the main reason, which is what he and I were taught in dental school.
-So after I list his six reasons, I’ll let you in on a dental school lecture about the main reason crowns actually come off.
+So after I list and comment on his six reasons, I’ll let you in on a dental school lecture about the main reason crowns actually come off.

 1 – The tooth underneath the crown got decayed.